siraben/mini-haskell/README.md

 - A C compiler and `make`.
 That's it!

 ### Testing
-To check self-compilation, run `check.sh`.
-It does the following:
+To check self-compilation, run `./check.sh classy.hs`.
+It does the
+following:

 - Run `classy` (compiler binary) on `classy.hs` (compiler source), producing `classy2`